 The National Weather Service Office is open 24 hours a day, 7 days a week.
-The fire weather duty desk will be staffed with a CERTIFIED fire weather forecaster between the hours of 0630 and 1530 seven days a week during fire season, normally from Memorial Day through mid-October.
-The fire weather desk is staffed with a CERTIFIED fire weather forecaster from 0630 to 1530 Monday through Friday during Spring burning (mid to late March through Memorial Day), and also during the fall burning period (mid to late October).
-COVID-19: There will be a fire-weather qualified forecaster available 24/7.
-However, dedicated fire weather operations will NOT be available until at least June 2020, in order to maintain a minimum footprint at the forecast office.
-The 940 am user briefings will likely be conducted by forecasters from home for an indefinite period of time.
+The fire weather duty desk will be staffed with a fire weather forecaster between the hours of 0630 and 1530 seven days a week during fire season, normally from Memorial Day through mid-October.
+The fire weather desk is staffed with a fire weather forecaster from 0700 to 1600 Monday through Friday during Spring burning (mid to late March through Memorial Day), and also during the fall burning period (mid to late October).